chhuang-one/sqxclib/doc/SqArray.md

 ```

 There are hidden members in front of SqArray.data:
-capacity    is the number of elements actually allocated in the array. (excluding the header in front of the array)
+capacity    : the number of elements actually allocated in the array. (excluding the header in front of the array)
-elementSize is element size in the array.
+elementSize : element size in the array.

 Below is the code to access these hidden members: